intel/linux-sgx/docs/design/sgx2.md

 SGX driver is provided as part of SGX runtime to support enclaves on non-SGX-aware operating systems.
 This section describes in detail the interface exposed by SGX driver on Linux to support EDMM usages.

+**Note:** The dynamic region is not yet implemented in current SGX OOT driver.
+It simply EAUGs one page on \#PF caused by read access, or inject SIGBUS for \#PF caused by write access.

 ## <span id="anchor-137"></span>Dynamic Regions and \#PF Handling